Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You can blind or deafen a foe.
 Choose one creature that you can see within range to make a Constitution Saving Throw.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
 At the end of each of its turns, the target can make a Constitution Saving Throw.
 On a success, the spell ends.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you can target one additional creature for each slot level above 2nd.

 ### Blur
 *2nd-level illusion*